flotools/flotools/README.md

 <div id='download'/>
 ## Download

-You can download Flo Tools by clicking [here.](https://github.com/flotools/flotools/archive/master.zip)
+You can [download Flo Tools](http://flotools.org/download/) from flotools.org.

 Once downloaded, this  zip file, referenced in this read me, will automatically decompress itself into a folder on Mac OS.
 Please refer to this downloaded folder, called "Flo Tools Master", when reading this document.